diegovita/Platform/README.md

 Go to the Login endpoint and write "Blogging" as username and "Platform" as password.
 You will be given a JWT for authentication, which will last 60 minutes.
 There's no endpoint to add more users to sql server, so you would have to do it manually instead.

+PD: If you happen to get 500 server error while introducing "Blogging" and "Platform" in the login endpoint, check Kibana to detect if the following exception occurs: "Failed to open BloggingPlatform database".
+If that happens, DELETE all containers created by production's docker compose, delete web api image created and re-execute docker-compose.

 If I had more time I would: